Large $N$ Superconformal Indices for 3d Holographic SCFTs: Superconformal index of generic SCFTs

 where $\Tr_\text{BPS}[\cdots]$ means that the trace is taken over the BPS states annihilated by $\mQ$ and $\mQ^\dagger$ only.
 We will call the chemical potential for the $q$ fugacity $\omega$ and will use the relation $q=e^{\ri\pi\omega}$.
 The relation between the geometric parameter $\beta_2$ used in \cite{Imamura:2011su} and $\omega$ is then $\pi \omega = \ri \beta_2$.
 Since the SCI is independent of $\beta_1$ we can take it to vanish and then use $\beta_2$ as the real parameter that determines the length of the $S^1$ (in units of the $S^2$ radius).
 Therefore the Cardy-like limit of small $S^1$ corresponds to taking $\omega \to i0^+$.
 This limit will play a central role in our discussion below.

 The SCI (\ref{SCI:tr:2}) can also be written explicitly in terms of a matrix model for generic $\mathcal N=2$ SCFTs \cite{Imamura:2011su,Krattenthaler:2011da,Kapustin:2011jm}.
 In this paper we focus on the case where a given $\mathcal N=2$ SCFT has the gauge group $G=\otimes_{r=1}^p\text{U}(N)_{k_r}$ with Chern-Simons (CS) levels $k_r$'s and $\mathcal N=2$ chiral multiplets collectively represented by $\Phi$ with superconformal $R$-charge $R(\Phi)$ and flavor charges $f_a(\Phi)$.
-The matrix model for the SCI then reads\footnote{We mainly followed the conventions of \cite{Kapustin:2011jm} except that in order to have integer gauge magnetic fluxes we take $2s_i^\text{there}\to \mm_{r,i}^\text{here}$.}
+The matrix model for the SCI then reads\footnote{We mainly followed the conventions of Appendix A in \cite{Aharony:2013dha} involving the extra phases in the 2nd line of (\ref{SCI}) compared to the previous localization formula in the literature \cite{Imamura:2011su,Krattenthaler:2011da,Kapustin:2011jm}, which comes from the canonical prescription that the fermionic number operator $(-1)^F$ in the trace formula (\ref{SCI:tr:1}) is understood as $(-1)^F=(-1)^{2j_3}$.
+See also \cite{Dimofte:2011py,Aharony:2013kma} for related discussions.}

 where the contour integrals for the gauge zero modes $z_{r,i}=e^{\ri h_{r,i}}$ are over the unit circles and $\rho$ runs over the weights of the representation $\mR_\Phi$ of the $\mathcal N=2$ chiral multiplet $\Phi$ with respect to the gauge group $G=\otimes_{r=1}^p\text{U}(N)_{k_r}$.
 The $\mm_{r,i}$ denote quantized gauge magnetic fluxes.
 In Appendix \ref{App:special} we provide the definition of the $\infty$-Pochhammer symbol $(\cdot;\cdot)_\infty$ and present some of its properties.